 Saint Petersburg, Russias second-largest city after Moscow, it’s not only a very historical city its also one of the world most beautiful cities.
 It might even be my favourite city in Europe.

 I’m sure that If Saint Petersburg would be seated in a central European country like France, Spain or Italy with Saint Petersburg bee just or maybe even more popular than cities like Rome, Madrid, Paris, etc. Saint Petersburg is stunning.

-The whole city center of Saint Petersburg is on the UNESCO world heritage list with the Winter Palace being the centre of it.
+The whole city centre of Saint Petersburg is on the UNESCO world heritage list with the Winter Palace being the centre of it.

 The Winter Place was the Russian Tsars (Royal) family’s official residence from 1732 to 1917.
 The Winter Palace is today home to the Hermitage Museum,